fx89/piinterface/README.md

 ### The JAR file
 This should be installed on only one device, be it a PI or some other environment running JDK 11.
 The following steps focus on installing the JAR file on a PI.
  - Install JDK 11, following the instructions provided [here](https://phoenixnap.com/kb/install-java-raspberry-pi)
- - Install MariaDb, following the instructions provided [here](https://raspberrytips.com/install-mariadb-raspberry-pi/#How_to_install_MariaDB_on_Raspbian)
+ - Install MariaDB, following the instructions provided [here](https://raspberrytips.com/install-mariadb-raspberry-pi/#How_to_install_MariaDB_on_Raspbian)
  - Log into MariaDB and create a user named piinterface and a database with the same name for the user:
  ```
  CREATE USER piinterface@localhost IDENTIFIED BY 'piinterface';
  CREATE DATABASE piinterface;
  GRANT ALL PRIVILEGES ON piinterface.* TO piinterface;
  ```
- - The There is a file named "install.sql" under piinterface/piinterface-rest/running.
-This must be run whiled logged into MariaDB:
+ - There is a script named "install.sql" under piinterface/piinterface-rest/running.
+This script must be run while logged into MariaDB:
  ```
  source {path-top-piinterface}/piinterface-rest/running/install.sql
  ```
  - Close the MariaDB client
  - Put the JAR file in a directory of your choosing.
-Rename it to **piinterface-rest.jar**.
+Rename the JAR file to **piinterface-rest.jar**.
- - Copy the 3 files from piinterface/piinterface-rest/running into (application.properties, run.bat and run.sh) the aforementioned directory
+ - Copy the files application.properties, run.bat and run.sh from piinterface/piinterface-rest/running into the aforementioned directory
  - If on a Unix-based system, grant execution rights on run.sh
  - Run either run.sh or run.bat, depending on the operating system

 ### The Angular UI files
-These should go in the document root of a HTTP server / virtual host.
+These should go in the document root of an HTTP server / virtual host.
 While any web server may be used, this will focus on HTTPD under Raspberry PI.
  - Install HTTPD, following the instructions provided [here](https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md).
 It is not necessary to install PHP or any other additional extensions.
  - Copy the files from *piinterface/piinterface-ui/dist/piinterface-ui/* into /var/www/html
- - Open index.html and edit backendAddress property of the configuration tag so that it specifies the IP address of the PI where the JAR is running.
+ - Open index.html and edit the *backendAddress* property of the *configuration* tag so that it specifies the IP address of the PI where the JAR is running.
 This page will be interpreted by the web browser on your computer/phone/tablet and these devices will need to know where to find the back-end module (JAR file).

 ### Verifying the installation
 After installing and configuring the 3 modules: